 ANSWER: While PURE's products are not formulated to contain any banned substances, some herbal remedies have been known to cause false positives on drug screenings.
-Please use due diligence and work with your healthcare provider if this a concern for you.
+Please use due diligence and work with your healthcare provider if this is a concern for you.

 QUESTION: Do the Genesis PURE™ bottles contain BPA?